Is Silicone Recyclable? ♻️

 Take note, silicone (spelled with an “e” at the end of the word) is not the same as silicon (spelled without an “e” at the end of the word).
 Silicon, which makes up silica (an earth substance), is only a part of the silicone material.
 Now that I have got that out of the way, let me talk about silicone recycling.
 First of all, many of us will agree on silicone’s versatility; one website even called it the “new plastic”.
 Not only does it have plastic’s flexibility and durability, but it also differs from plastic in its toxicity; silicone is not toxic, unlike plastic.

 And, also like plastic, silicone is recyclable.
 In the US, they are collected and de-polymerised to recover silicone monomers like D3 and D4.
 The monomers are then manufactured to produce silicone oil, a widely used lubricant for machinery in the industries.
-Additionally, there are also recycling facilities in the UK that treats silicone.
+Additionally, there are also recycling facilities in the UK that treat silicone.
 In other words, you can recycle silicone in the UK, as well.

 Try recycling silicone at home